-Network of Distinction
+Providers of Distinction

-The State of Connecticut has contracted with the highest quality doctors, hospitals and medical groups in the state for some of the most common procedures and designated them Networks of Distinction.
+The State of Connecticut has contracted with the highest quality doctors, hospitals and medical groups in the state for some of the most common procedures and designated them Providers of Distinction.
 Incentives will be provided to reward covered people when they select high-value, lower-cost providers or settings for designated services.
-The Network of Distinction program provides cash incentives for those who use Health Navigator to research and select a Preferred provider for one of the eligible services (the list of services for which rewards will be offered may be modified from time to time).
+The Providers of Distinction program provides cash incentives for those who select a PREFERRED PROVIDER for one of the eligible services.
+(The list of services for which rewards will be offered is subject to change.)